 Does this sound familiar?
 Your office has a hiring freeze and your workload triples.
 You show up to work one day and your boss has been let go, or your co-worker Melissa has taken credit for all of your hard work again.

 The good news?
 These common issues don’t have to lead to more misery.
 Often these obstacles can be minimized if you know how to address them.
-Here’s a look at eight of the most common problems people face at work and what you can do about them.
+Here’s a look at seven of the most common problems people face at work and what you can do about them.

 You’re Overwhelmed With Work